rogsme/yams.media/content/install/description.md

 - [Lidarr](https://lidarr.audio/).
 - [Readarr](https://readarr.com/).

-With this combination, you can create a fully functional media server that is going to download, categorize, subtitle, and serve your favorite shows and movies.
+With this combination, you can create a fully functional media server that is going to download, categorize, subtitle, and serve your favorite shows, movies, audio and books.